How to Create a Strong A/B Testing Hypothesis?

-- Funnel Report: This would give you insights into questions like where your visitors enter into or exit from your marketing funnel, and how do they navigate between the different pages.
+- Funnel report: This would give you insights into questions like where your visitors enter into or exit from your marketing funnel and how they navigate between the different pages.

-For any observation that you come across from analyzing these, ask yourself enough number of ‘why’s’ to form a solid hypothesis.
+For any observation that you come across from analyzing these, ask yourself enough ‘why’s to form a solid hypothesis.

 - Every outcome should be hypothesized: Remember that every test is an opportunity to learn.
 Think one step ahead of your experiment as to what you would learn if your hypothesis is proven correct or incorrect.